nicheware/clj-guidelines/README.md

 Once namespaces reflect design concepts used within a project then it is easy for developers to grasp the design intentions of a codebase simply by viewing the namespaces used.
 It reduces (but does not remove) the need to follow detailed function to function calling sequences.

-What the design concepts are can vary between projects.
-What is important is that there are some consistent design principles being followed, and they are reflected in namespace names and relationships.
+Exactly which design concepts are used can vary between projects.
+What is more important is that there are some consistent design principles being followed, and they are reflected in namespace names and relationships.

-## Namespace mapping to design concepts

-The design concepts and namespaces mappings to be used within Nicheware projects is described in the following section [System Design Concept](#system-design-concepts)
+The design concepts and namespaces mappings to be used within Nicheware projects are described in the following section [System Design Concepts](#system-design-concepts)

 ## Namespace Dependency category

-In the following section on namespace rules, examples are shown using **Namespace dependency** diagrams.
+In the following sections on namespace rules, examples are shown using **Namespace dependency** diagrams.
 This category is defined as:

 **Category**